kiaans/Nimbuzz-Invader/README.md

 This project enables listening to VoIP communications from the Nimbuzz app.
 This requires the raw network traffic capture which has the communication packets.

-Contact me if you need build and run it.
+Mail me at contact@krsumeet.com if you need build and run this.